KohaSuomi/koha-plugin-broadcast-biblios/README.md

         apiToken: foobaa
         type: import

 Example of import interface.
-Import interface is defined so the service nows where to import.
+Import interface is defined so the background service nows where to import.
 Activation parameter can be enabled for record activation on detail screen.

     host: https://foobaa.fi
     basePath: /service/api/biblio/export